 In addition to the static view of interest rate sensitivity shown by the gap analysis, each Bank conducts simulations of net interest income and market value of equity.
-The market value of equity sensitivity analysis incorporates the effects of leverage and the optionality of interest sensitive assets and liabilities due to interest rate changes.
+The sensitivity analysis incorporates the effects of leverage and the optionality of interest sensitive assets and liabilities due to interest rate changes.
 The two primary scenarios used for the analysis reflect the impact of interest rate shocks upward and downward (i.e., immediate, parallel changes upward and downward in the yield curve) on projected net interest income and on market value of equity.
 The Banks also use other types of measures to model exposures to interest rate changes, such as rate ramps (gradual change in rates) and yield curve slope changes.

 The upward and downward shocks are generally based on movements of 100 and 200 basis points in interest rates, which are considered significant enough to capture the effects of embedded options and convexity within the assets and liabilities so that underlying risk may be revealed.
-However, in the current, relatively low interest rate environment, the downward shock is based on one-half of the three-month Treasury bill rate, which was 69 basis points and 25 basis points at December 31, 2017 and 2016.
+However, in the current, relatively low interest rate environment, the downward shock is based on one-half of the three-month Treasury bill rate, which was 120 basis points and 69 basis points at December 31, 2018 and 2017.
 Under these simulations, the System's sensitivity to interest rate changes (sum of Districts' sensitivity analyses) was:

+December 31, 2018

+-120 -100 +100 +200

-December 31, 2017 -69 +100 +200 Change in net interest income -1.26% 1.08% 2.55% Change in market value of equity 2.69% -3.73% -7.36%
+Change in net interest income -2.27% -2.03% 1.45% 3.24%

+Change in market value of equity 5.32% 4.32% -3.73% -7.24%

+December 31, 2017

+-69 +100 +200

-December 31, 2016 -25 +100 +200 Change in net interest income -0.63% 1.46% 3.11% Change in market value of equity 0.91% -3.65% -7.29%
+Change in net interest income Change in market value of equi 1.08% -3.73%

 Each Bank's interest rate risk management policy establishes limits for changes in net interest income sensitivity and market value of equity sensitivity.
-These limits are measured monthly and reported to each Bank's board of directors at least quarterly.
-The limits set by the Banks' boards of directors for net interest income and market value of equity sensitivity ranged up to a negative 20% for a 200 basis point shock.
-During 2017 and 2016, no Bank exceeded its policy limits.
+These limits are measured at least monthly and reported to each Bank's board of directors at least quarterly.
+The limits set by the Banks' boards of directors for net interest income sensitivity and market value of equity sensitivity ranged from negative 12% to negative 20% for a 200 basis point shock.
+During 2018 and 2017, no Bank exceeded its policy limits.

 Further, each Bank has established a District interest rate risk sensitivity limit not to exceed a 15% reduction in net interest income and market value of equity, given a 200 basis point shock, as measured using the combined results of each Bank and its affiliated Associations.
 This limit is measured and reported on a quarterly basis.
-None of the Districts exceeded the District limit during 2017 and 2016.
-District measurements are presented in Supplemental Financial Information on page F-81.
+None of the Districts exceeded the District limit during 2018 and 2017.
+District measurements are presented in the Supplemental Financial Information on page F-81.

-In addition to the interest rate scenarios required for reporting and regulatory purposes, the Banks also periodically perform additional scenario analyses to study the effects of changes in critical modeling assumptions - for example, the impact of increased/decreased prepayments, changes in the relationship of the System's funding cost to other benchmark interest rates, additional non-parallel shifts in the yield curve, and changes in market volatility.
+In addition to the interest rate scenarios required for reporting and regulatory purposes, the Banks periodically perform additional scenario analyses to study the effects of changes in critical modeling assumptions - for example, the impact of increased/ decreased prepayments, changes in the relationship of the System's funding cost to other benchmark interest rates, additional non-parallel shifts in the yield curve, and changes in market volatility.